Consistency (statistics): Estimators

 A consistent estimator is one for which, when the estimate is considered as a random variable indexed by the number n of items in the data set, as n increases the estimates converge in probability to the value that the estimator is designed to estimate.

 An estimator that has Fisher consistency is one for which, if the estimator were applied to the entire population rather than a sample, the true value of the estimated parameter would be obtained.

 Tests

-A consistent test is one for which the power of the test for a fixed untrue hypothesis increases to one as the number of data items increases.
+A statistical hypothesis test is consistent if and only if, under any alternative hypothesis, the probability of rejecting the null hypothesis increases to 1 as the number of data items increases.
+In other words, for any alternative hypothesis, the statistical power $\to 1$ as $N \to \infty$.

 Classification

 In statistical classification, a consistent classifier is one for which the probability of correct classification, given a training set, approaches, as the size of the training set increases, the best probability theoretically possible if the population distributions were fully known.